jjoc/getopinionated/Readme2.txt

+(?)
 Install all optional dependencies as well.
+(?)
 For more info on this, take a look at a template file.
-Set up cronjob to call the following at least every 5 minutes:
+(X) Set up cronjob to call the following at least every 5 minutes:

 python manage.py updatevoting

-TO-DO: add howto access via web, etc. (although this seems to be insignificant) [TEST] whereis getopinionated.settings (testing 4 search)
+TO-DO: add howto access via web, etc. (although this seems to be insignificant)